Secrets to leveling up internal corporate communication

 “Communication starts with clear messages, which show what people need to do as a result.
 We then need to give them the tools and training they need to do that.”

-“This is about making people proud to work for your organization, feel that they are recognised and are valued for what they do.
+“This is about making people proud to work for your organization, feel that they are recognized and are valued for what they do.
 It’s important to celebrate their work and the work of their colleagues through internal comms channels.”

 “This is about tapping into the employee’s voice.
 It’s not enough to just broadcast messages to employees as part of a one-way process.
 You must listen to what workers say and use that insight to shape business change.”

 Regardless of how you choose to communicate internally, the expert’s advice is that you follow these 3 basic principles in order to make the biggest impact.
 If your goals don’t align with what Kate had to say, the odds are that anything you try to communicate won’t sit well or be seen by a majority of the company.